microsoft/UFO/instantiation/README.md

     "instantiated_request": "Type 'hello' and set the font type to Arial in the Word document.", "instantiated_plan": [
         {
-            "step 1": "select the target text 'text to edit'", "controlLabel": "",
+            "step 1": "Select the target text 'text to edit'", "controlLabel": "",
             "controlText": "",
             "function": "select_text",